pudly/schmopera-hugo/content/articles/in-review-il-trittico-at-roh.md

 categories = "Review"
 date = "2016-03-04T10:59:00+00:00"
 lastmod = "2016-03-04T13:01:00+00:00"
-publishDate = "2016-03-04T13:01:00+00:00"
-slug = "in-review-il-trittico-at-roh"
-title = "In review: Il trittico at ROH"
+preamble = "Photo: Rebecca Evans (Nella), Paolo Fanale (Rinuccio), Carlo Bosi (Gherardo), David Kempster (Marco), Gwynne Howell (Simone), Jeremy White (Betto), Marie McLaughlin (La Ciesca), Elena Zilio (Zita).
+ROH.
+Photographer: Bill Cooper." publishDate = "2016-03-04T13:01:00+00:00" short_description = "We were thrilled to get a three-for-one deal with our inaugural trip to the ROH, in the form of Richard Jones' production of Puccini's Il trittico.
+The through line holding together the stories of Il tabarro, Suor Angelica and Gianni Schicchi was the original theme: the fact that Puccini wrote them.
+The shows looked as different as the stories they told, and it was a true feast for opera lovers with slight ADD." slug = "in-review-il-trittico-at-roh" title = "In review: Il trittico at ROH"
 +++